tanmoydutta/smartplug-edge-voice-control/README.md

 This is a replacement / hacking module for modern smart plugs using ESP02S or CB2S modules from Tuya.
 ![alt text](https://github.com/tanmoydutta/smartplug-edge-voice-control/blob/main/images/modules.png?raw=true)

-The diagram below shows the pinout of the module including programming and debug interfaces (USB Serial and Software Debug)
+The diagram below shows the pinout of the module including programming and debug contact interfaces (USB Serial and Software Debug)
 ![alt text](https://github.com/tanmoydutta/smartplug-edge-voice-control/blob/main/images/pinout.png?raw=true)

 The contact interfaces (SWD and USB) can be connected to programming interface and devices using Pogo pin connectors with the help of suitable clips as shown below in the image.